renuka-fernando/envoy-policy-engine/policy-worker/policies/SPEC.md

 ## 1. Overview

 This document describes policy implementations, the policy interface, development guidelines, and example implementations.
-All policies are compiled into the `policy-agent` binary and registered at startup.
+All policies are compiled into the `policy-worker` binary and registered at startup.

 ## 2. Policy Interface

 ### 2.1 Required Interface

-Every policy must implement the `Policy` interface defined in the Agent Core:
+Every policy must implement the `Policy` interface defined in the Worker Core:

 ```go
 package policies